Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/16-1M-Point-FFT-32Gsps/README.md

 This approach is used in this tutorial to design a 1M-pt FFT for `float` data types that achieves an impressive throughput rate exceeding 32 Gsps.
 The design partitions all compute to the AI Engine array and uses URAM resources in programmable logic to implement the sample reordering  needed for the "matrix transpose" operation outlined in detail below.

-## Matlab Models
+## MATLAB Models

-A Matlab model `matlab/aie_model_fft_fp_1mpt.m` provides a simple algorithmic model of the 1M-pt transform, implementing it using a $1024\times 1024$ 2D architecture.
+A MATLAB® model `matlab/aie_model_fft_fp_1mpt.m` provides a simple algorithmic model of the 1M-pt transform, implementing it using a $1024\times 1024$ 2D architecture.
 The algorithm performs conceptually the following steps:

 * Write the 1M incoming samples into a $1024\times 1024$ matrix in column major order
 * Perform 1K-pt transforms along the matrix rows
 * Multiply the 2D matrix pointwise with another 2D matrix of equal size filled with "twiddle factors".
 * Perform 1K-pt transforms along the matrix columns
 * Extract the 1M outgoing samples in row-major order

-The Matlab models are used to validate the AI Engine design.
+The MATLAB models are used to validate the AI Engine design.
 The I/O testvectors may be generated into the folder `<path-to-design>/aie_src/data` using the following approach below.
 Note these I/O testvectors are not required to run the design on the VCK190 evaluation board.
 They are required only for the purpose of simulating the AI Engine portion of the design in isolation using either `x86simulator` or `aiesimulator`.

 ```
 [shell]% cd <path-to-design>/aie_src
 [shell]% make testvectors
 ```

 ## Design Overview

 The figure below shows block diagram of the 1M-pt transform.
 It may be described as follows:

 * The "front-end" compute consists of 32 identical instances of a FFT-1024 kernel followed by a twiddle rotation kernel.
 The FFT-1024 kernels use 5 AI Engine tiles, one for each radix-4 stage, given $1024=4\times 4\times 4\times 4\times 4$.
 Each tile employs two 64-bit PLIO streams @ 520 MHz.
 Given these streams carry `cfloat` data types requiring 64-bits per sample, it follows each PLIO stream may transfer 520 Msps; overall this provides a throughput of $32\times 2\times 520=33.28$ Gsps.
 * The "transpose" block in the PL provides sample reordering that effects the "row-wise" vs "column-wise" processing outlined above -- in effect performing a matrix transpose operation using URAM resources in the PL.
 Note a very large multi-ported memory resource is required with 64 I/O streams.
 * The "back-end" compute consists of 32 identical instances of an FFT-1024 kernel.
 Once again, these kernels use 5 AI Engine tiles each with two 64-bit PLIO streams @ 520 MHz.